-- Proposal Title
+2. Proposal Title

-- Summarize the solution your proposal is addressing related to the Challenge prompt (280 characters)
+3. Summarize the solution your proposal is addressing related to the Challenge prompt (280 characters)

-- Have you received any funding already for your proposal?
+4. Have you received any funding already for your proposal?
 If so, list funders.
 Are there any limitations in the terms that NAB should be aware of?

 Execution during Development Phase

-- What is the total budget for your proposal? (number field)
+8. What is the total budget for your proposal? (number field)

-- Describe what you would demonstrate at the NAB Show in April 2020 (200 words or characters or less)
+12. Describe what you would demonstrate at the 2021 NAB Show.
+(1,200 characters)

-- Include links to visual assets, video, voice-overs, diagrams, examples or anything else that might help illustrate your proposal.
+13. Include links to visual assets, video, voice-overs, diagrams, examples or anything else that might help illustrate your proposal.

-- How will the system scale to multiple users?
-(200 words)
+15. How will the solution scale to multiple stations?
+(1,200 characters)

-Submissions may not contain advertisements, commercial endorsements, or any material that is indecent, obscene, hateful, discriminatory, defamatory, slanderous, libelous, unlawful or otherwise inappropriate as determined by NAB in its absolute discretion.
+Submissions may not contain advertisements, commercial endorsements, or any material that is indecent, obscene, hateful, discriminatory, defamatory, slanderous, libelous, unlawful, or otherwise inappropriate as determined by NAB in its absolute discretion.
 Any inappropriate Submissions or material may be disqualified by NAB in its sole discretion.

 The decisions of the judges will be final in all instances.